OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 11. How can you access and amend your personal data?
 12. How long is your personal data kept by Skype?
 13. Children
+14. Mobile Notifications
-14. Can this Privacy Policy be modified?
+15. Can this Privacy Policy be modified?
-15. How can you contact Skype?
+16. How can you contact Skype?

 **1\.
 WHAT INFORMATION DOES SKYPE COLLECT AND USE?**